Montura/Key-Value-disk-storage/README.md

 </details>

 ### Problems:
-   * Faced with the same error as in issue about [dotCover crashing - Can't set eof error](https://youtrack.jetbrains.com/issue/PROF-752)
+   * Try to resize file on Winows and faced with the same error as in issue: [dotCover crashing - Can't set eof error](https://youtrack.jetbrains.com/issue/PROF-752)
       * ``` [WIN32 error] = 1224, The requested operation cannot be performed on a file with a user-mapped section open.```
       * Problem in my case:
          * caused by [`SetEndOfFile`](https://docs.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-setendoffile)